tiy-durham-fe-2015/curriculum/lectures/week7/4-thursday-7.md

 - Each of you has to write a controller
 - Each of you has to write a factory/service

-Here are the pairs:
+Here are the pairs (some are triplets because we have some students who are out of town this weekend!):

 - Tim Hooker, Todd Wells
 - Elisha Schwabauer, Tom Rau
-- Grace Kohut, Bernard Worthy
-- Zach Bradshaw, Bobby Erickson
+- Zach Bradshaw, Bobby Erickson, Grace Kohut
 - Ben Roaman, Aaron Plourde
 - Ashley Hightman, Jordan Hammond
 - Lydia Joslin, Paget Fink